 Camping - As Hadrian's Wall is a World Heritage Site, unfortunately free camping is not permitted.
 In effect, camping opportunites are limited to a handful of locations, however we make good use of what there is.
 On our Treks, we set up camp in those places that are close to the Trail, at logical stopping points, as well as other amenities and facilities.

 Campsites - Camping restrictions entail having to use approved campsites or private land where some kind of provision for campers has been made.
 Facilities at sites vary, however they all have running water and toilet facilities - in fact, it's only the last night's camp that doesn't have hot showers - but it does bring the opportunity to appreciate the fabulous varying landscape that you find yourself in.

 Vaude Tents - We set up a maximum of five backpacking tents per camp.
 We provide Backpackers with sturdy Vaude tents - each being able to accommodate one or two persons.
 Each tent has an inner compartment for two persons sleeping side by side.

 Vaude Mark L 2P - Our Backpacker tents come from the Alpine area of Southern Germany, made for use in the mountains and more than capable of withstanding whatever the British weather can throw at them.
 They have a double skin, with an inner sleeping compartment and an outer sheet extending over the two entrances at either end, providing separate space for boots and gear.

-Sleeping Mat - The tents may have built in groundsheets, however, the chances are you will appreciate a bit of insulation from the ground, so each person is provided with their own sleeping mat.
+Sleeping Mat - The tents may have built in groundsheets, however, the chances are you will appreciate a bit of insulation from the ground, so each person is provided with one of our 1" (25mm) foam sleeping mats.